wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-2.md

 | `poetry remove [package-name]`    | Remove a package from a Virtual Environment.           |
 | `poetry remove -D [package-name]` | Remove a dev package from a Virtual Environment.       |

-In this second part we'll:
+In this second part, we'll:

 - Add our virtual Environment to [VSCode](https://code.visualstudio.com/).
 - Update our dependencies.